-Governmental control of currency conversion may affect the value of your investment income is primarily derived from dividend payments from our PRC subsidiaries.
+Governmental control of currency conversion may affect the value of your investment

+The PRC government imposes controls on the convertibility of Renminbi into foreign currencies and, in certain cases, the remittance of currency to jurisdictions outside China.
+We receive substantially all of our revenue in Renminbi.
+Under our current structure, our income is primarily derived from dividend payments from our PRC subsidiaries.
 Under existing PRC foreign exchange regulations, payments of certain current account items can be made in foreign currencies without prior approval from the local branch of SAFE, by complying with certain procedural requirements.
 However, approval from the appropriate government authorities is required where Renminbi is to be converted into foreign currency and remitted to a jurisdiction outside China to pay capital expenses such as the repayment of bank loans denominated in foreign currencies.
 The PRC government may also, at its discretion, restrict access to foreign currencies for current account transactions in the future.
-If the PRC foreign exchange control system prevents us from obtaining sufficient foreign currency to satisfy our currency demands, our PRC subsidiaries may not be able to pay dividends in foreign currencies to us and we may not be able to service our debt obligations denominated or settled in foreign currencies, such as the Existing Notes, the 2023 Convertible Bonds, the 2017 Club Loan, the 2018 Loan, the December 2018 Loan, the 2019 Club Loan and the Notes.
+If the PRC foreign exchange control system prevents us from obtaining sufficient foreign currency to satisfy our currency demands, our PRC subsidiaries may not be able to pay dividends in foreign currencies to us and we may not be able to service our debt obligations denominated or settled in foreign currencies, such as the Existing Notes, the 2023 Convertible Bonds, the 2017 Club Loan, the 2018 Loan, the December 2018 Loan, the 2019 Club Loan, the 2020 Club Loan and the Notes.